 We are searching for highly motivated young scientists with great enthusiasm for biomedical research and with qualities of great team-players.

 Please find a full list of our publications on our webpage.
-You also find our contacts there in case of questions. www.kidneyresearchcenter.org
+Here you will also find an overview of our projects and our contact information in case of any questions. www.kidneyresearchcenter.org